rlouf/blog/content/post/jax-random-walk-metropolis.md

 3. I extracted the kernel from the sampler because JAX cannot compile generators (or can it?).
 So we extract and JIT the function that does all the heavy lifting: `rw_metropolis_kernel`.
-4. We need to help JAX's compiler a little bit by indicating which arguments are not going to change when the function is run several times:
-   `@partial(jax.jit, argnums=(0, 1))`.
-This is compulsory if you pass a function as an argument, and can enable further compile-time optimizations.

 ## Tensorflow Probability